Use Unity Catalog with your Delta Live Tables pipelines

 Existing pipelines that use the Hive metastore cannot be upgraded to use Unity Catalog.
 To migrate an existing pipeline that writes to Hive metastore, you must create a new pipeline and re-ingest data from the data source(s).

-A materialized view created in a Delta Live Tables pipeline cannot be used as a streaming source outside of that pipeline, for example, in another pipeline or in a downstream notebook.
+A materialized view created in a Delta Live Tables pipeline cannot be used as a streaming source outside of that pipeline, for example, in another pipeline or a downstream notebook.

 The